Living at SEASALT

 Living in a housing co-op gives you lots of opportunities to learn new skills and take on more responsibilities.
 See our skills section for more information on this.
 Every member will also be expected to contribute to the co-op and take on a role.

-Our house will have step free access from pavement to ground floor and from ground floor to the garden.
+We aim that our house will have step free access from pavement to ground floor and from ground floor to the garden.
 We will also ensure that all of our events and media are as accessible as possible for example by running alcohol free events or using accessible venues.
-Because our tenants are in control of the house, it should be easy to make any additional accessibility improvements as necessary.
+Because our tenants are in control of the house, it should be easier to make any additional accessibility improvements as necessary.

 Equality, diversity, inclusion and welfare

 Everyone is welcome at SESALT.
 Equality, diversity, inclusion and welfare are fundamental principles of the co-operative movement and we endeavor to champion these through whatever we do.
 We will have robust equality, conflict and welfare policies to minimise issues and resolve them in a fair and professional manner.
 Most households don't have such extensive plans.
 Help and support will be provided to all members and confidential talks are available with our dedicated welfare officer.

 Living a sustainable lifestyle

 Living in a housing co-op empowers tenants to make sustainable lifestyle choices.
 What's more, our house will be retrofitted to high standards, with insulation, triple glazing and more helping reduce energy loss and our bills!
 We endeavor to use as many recycled and locally made materials as possible, preferably using local co-ops and organisations, to promote a truly sustainable, circular economy that works for people and planet.